rudydesplan/Hati-Atelier-backend/README.md

 # Editions Machettes

 ## Contexte:
-Editions Machettes souhaite développer une API sécurisée pour gérer une bibliothèque de livres avec des utilisateurs ayant différents rôles (admin et utilisateur standard).
+Machettes Editions wants to develop a secure API to manage a library of books with users having different roles (admin and standard user).

 ## Spécifications:

-### 1. **Initialisation:**
+### 1. **Initialization:**
-   - Création d'un projet Node.js.
+   - Creation of a Node.js project.
-   - Installation des packages nécessaires: `express`, `winston`, `mongoose`, `jsonwebtoken`.
+   - Installation of necessary packages:  `express`, `winston`, `mongoose`, `jsonwebtoken`.

-### 2. **Système de Logging avec Winston:**
+### 2. **Logging System with Winston:**
-   - Configuration de Winston pour enregistrer les informations, les warnings et les erreurs.
+   - Configuration of Winston to record information, warnings, and errors.
-   - Les logs doivent être consignés dans un fichier `logs.txt`.
+   - Logs must be recorded in a `logs.txt` file.

-### 3. **Modèles de Données avec Mongoose:**
+### 3. **Data Models with Mongoose:**
-   - Modèle `User` avec les champs `username`, `password` et `role` (admin ou user).
+   - `User` model with the fields `username`, `password`, and `role` (admin or user).
-   - Modèle `Book` avec les champs `title`, `author`, `pages`, `genre`, `published` (boolean) et `userId` (référence à User).
+   - `Book` model with the fields `title`, `author`, `pages`, `genre`, `published` (boolean), and `userId` (reference to User).
-   - Les mots de passe des utilisateurs doivent être hashés.
+   - User passwords must be hashed.

-### 4. **Middleware et Routes avec JWT:**
+### 4. **Middleware and Routes with JWT:**
-   - Mise en place d'un middleware JWT pour sécuriser les routes.
+   - Implementation of JWT middleware to secure the routes.
-   - Les routes `POST /books` et `DELETE /books/:id` doivent être accessibles uniquement par les administrateurs.
+   - The routes `POST /books` and `DELETE /books/:id` should be accessible only by administrators.
-   - Les routes `GET /books` et `GET /books/:id` doivent être accessibles par tous les utilisateurs authentifiés.
+   - The routes `GET /books` and `GET /books/:id` should be accessible by all authenticated users.

-### 5. **Endpoints Requis:**
+### 5. **Required Endpoints:**
-   - `POST /users/register` pour enregistrer un nouvel utilisateur.
+   - `POST /users/register`  to register a new user.
-   - `POST /users/login` pour connecter un utilisateur et renvoyer un JWT.
+   - `POST /users/login`  to log in a user and return a JWT.
-   - `POST /books` pour ajouter un nouveau livre (admin seulement).
+   - `POST /books` to add a new book (admin only).
-   - `GET /books` pour récupérer tous les livres (utilisateurs authentifiés).
+   - `GET /books` to retrieve all books (authenticated users).
-   - `GET /books/:id` pour récupérer un livre spécifique (utilisateurs authentifiés).
+   - `GET /books/:id` to retrieve a specific book (authenticated users).
-   - `DELETE /books/:id` pour supprimer un livre (admin seulement).
+   - `DELETE /books/:id` to delete a book (admin only).

-### 6. **Gestion d'Erreur:**
+### 6. **Error Management:**
-   - Mise en œuvre d'une gestion d'erreur robuste et cohérente sur tous les endpoints.
+	- Implementation of robust and consistent error management across all endpoints.
-   - Les erreurs doivent être loggées avec Winston.
+	- Errors should be logged with Winston.
-   - Les réponses d'erreur doivent être claires et structurées.
+	- Error responses should be clear and structured.

 ### 7. **Test de l'API:**
-   - Tests complets de tous les endpoints avec des outils appropriés.
+   - Comprehensive tests of all endpoints with appropriate tools.
-   - Vérification de la sécurité JWT et de la gestion d'erreur.
+   - Verification of JWT security and error management.

 ## Livrables:
-- Code source documenté et commenté.
+- Documented and commented source code.
-- Documentation d'utilisation et un README de déploiement de l'API.
+- Usage documentation and a README for API deployment.

 ## Bonus
-- Réaliser un front-end simple pour exploiter l'API : technos et outils libre
+- Create a simple front-end to utilize the API: free choice of technologies and tools.

 ## Conclusion:
-Ce projet permettra aux Editions Machettes de gérer efficacement leur bibliothèque de livres avec une API sécurisée et robuste, facilitant ainsi les opérations quotidiennes et la gestion des utilisateurs et des livres.
+This project will allow Machettes Editions to effectively manage their library of books with a secure and robust API, thus facilitating daily operations and the management of users and books.